WHSL General Rules and Bylaws

 League Dues: Annual league dues, which are $870 for the 2018 season (cases of softballs purchased through the league are an additional $87 each), should be paid by check made payable to "Dan Portnoy" and sent to him at 138 Berrian Road New Rochelle, NY 10804.
 If a team's dues are not received by March 10, 2018, that team will be deemed to have forfeited its right to play in the 2018 season.
 Returning teams that pay dues by February 28, 2018 will pay $100 less in dues.The league's Treasurer is to provide the league board with an accounting at the end of the season.

 League Insurance: Each team must provide proof of insurance on a $1 million general liability policy naming "The Town of Greenburgh" and "City of White Plains" as additional insureds.
 (Most sponsoring organizations can add these entities to a policy maintained by the organization.)
 Valid insurance certificates must be provided to the League Treasurer by email prior to the season.
 A team scheduled to play on a Greenburgh or White Plains field that has not provided proof of insurance will forfeit such game.
 Teams shall consult the League Treasurer for more specific information and deadlines.

-Divisions and Schedule: The 2017 regular season consists of 16 games, starting on April 16.
+Divisions and Schedule: The 2018 regular season consists of 16 games, starting on April 8.
 No games will be scheduled for Memorial Day weekend, Independence Day weekend (not applicable in 2018), and Labor Day weekend.
 The last week in August is a floating day for make-up games or schedule overflow due to field availability.
 Teams may use any weekend for "rain-out makeup" games, as needed.
-September 10, 2017 will be the first round of the playoffs.
+September 9, 2018 will be the first round of the playoffs.

 Teams may have up to two scheduled byes during the regular season.
 Thus the 2018 schedule comprises 16 games played over 18 weeks.

 For 2018, the WHSL will be split into three divisions, as follows:

-Division I: B'nai; WJC; Larchmont; Chappaqua; TINR; Harrison
+Division I: B'nai; WJC; Larchmont; Chappaqua; TINR; TBE-New Rochelle

-Division II: TBE-New Rochelle; First Hebrew; Woodlands; Tarrytown; CSI; Scarsdale
+Division II: Harrison; First Hebrew; Tarrytown; CSI; Scarsdale; TIC-WP